Our goal is to make your artwork (or digital image) look the best it can while still maintaining accuracy and honesty in reproduction.

 What do I get if I order digital files only?

-With our standard service we provide Large and Small file sizes on your choice of a Gold archival '300-year' CD or a USB Flash Drive.
-The CD/USB Drive will contain our Hi-Res Large Jpeg, aprox: 16 x24"@300 dpi jpeg file for general in-house printing of postcards, flyers, etc. and a Small Jpeg, aprox.
+With our standard service we provide Large and Small file sizes a reusable USB Flash Drive.
+The USB Drive will contain our Hi-Res Large Jpeg, aprox: 16 x24"@300 dpi jpeg file for general in-house printing of postcards, flyers, etc. and a Small Jpeg, aprox.
 1400 pixel image for e-mail, websites & computer presentations.

-With our Mega or Super-Sized publication service (min $50) we provide a Gold Archival '300-year' CD or a USB Flash Drive that contains: a Mega Tiff (or Jpeg) aprox.32 x48"@300 dpi or a Super-Sized Tiff aprox.
+With our Mega or Super-Sized publication service (min $50 order) we provide a USB Flash Drive that contains: a Mega Tiff (or Jpeg) aprox.32 x48"@300 dpi or a Super-Sized Tiff aprox.
 64 x96"@300 dpi. as an open-architecture 16-bit printer's Tiff for professional publication and limited-edition reproductions.

 What if I lose or damage my original CD/USB?